 |Local Plan||A Blue Cross and/or Blue Shield Plan that serves a specific geographic area.|

-The fact that one of our covered providers has prescribed, recommended or approved a service or supply does not, in itself, make it medically necessary or covered under this Plan.
+The fact that one of our covered physicians, hospitals, or other professional or facility providers has prescribed, recommended, or approved a service or supply does not, in itself, make it medically necessary or covered under this Plan.

 |Mental conditions/substance abuse|

 Conditions and diseases listed in the most recent edition of the International Classification of Diseases (ICD) as psychoses, neurotic disorders or personality disorders; other nonpsychotic mental disorders listed in the ICD; or disorders listed in the ICD requiring treatment for abuse of or dependence upon, substances such as alcohol, narcotics or hallucinogens.